The application period for Summer 2020 Graduate Student Internships is now closed.

-CHBRP regularly offers a paid, full-time graduate student internship, generally from June through August.
+CHBRP regularly offers a paid, full-time graduate student internship, generally from June through August, and periodically hires students on a part-time basis during the Fall and Spring semesters.
 Interns become an integral part of the CHBRP team and assist with various projects and tasks.
 Each intern has the opportunity to complete a substantive individual project, while also getting exposure to, and participating in several other aspects of CHBRP’s multi-faceted work.
 Interns will also attend meetings with important stakeholders in California’s health policy arena, which provides valuable learning and networking opportunities.
 We encourage you to read below to learn about the experiences of our past interns.

 Intern Experiences at CHBRP

 Jeffrey Rollman, MPH, PhD student